-Ephesus or “Efes” was a vibrant classical city, now bordering modern day Selçuk in Turkey and representing some of the best preserved Greek and Roman ruins in the Mediterranean.
+Ephesus, or ‘Efes’, was a vibrant classical city which now borders modern day Selçuk in Turkey.
+It represents some of the best preserved Greek and Roman ruins in the Mediterranean.
 Today, visitors can enjoy exploring the numerous ruins alongside enjoying the museum which houses many artefacts discovered at the site.

 Today, Ephesus is a treasure trove for enthusiasts of Ancient Roman and Greek history, allowing them to walk through its streets and view its magnificent houses, community buildings, temples and stadiums.

 Ephesus was once famous for its Temple of Artemis, built in around 650 BC.
 Sadly, this was destroyed and is now represented by just a solitary column.

 Some of the most impressive sites at Ephesus include the Library of Celsus, the ruins of which stand two storeys high, the Temple of Hadrian which was built in 118 AD, the classical theatre where it is believed Saint Paul preached to the Pagans, and the Cave of the Seven Sleepers, so called because legend has it that the Romans locked seven Christian boys there in 250 AD who then only re-awoke in the 5th century.